Are you looking for a low-cost way to heat up a room?

 How Ceramic Heaters Work

-When it comes to finding a space heater that will work well for your needs, getting a ceramic heater is one of your best options.
+When it comes to finding an electric space heater that will work well for your needs, getting a portable ceramic heater is one of your best options.

-The way a ceramic heater works is different than other types of portable heaters, mainly because they don’t use fire or other hazardous substances like propane to heat the air.
+The way a ceramic heater works is different than any other type of portable heater, mainly because ceramic heating doesn’t use fire or other hazardous substances like propane to heat the air.

 Instead, ceramic heaters are outfitted with ceramic plates that are attached to metal coils.
 These coils heat up as electricity passes through them and that heat is transferred to the ceramic plates.